NasrallahBaadi/OverTheWire/natas/README.md

 ## Natas21

 The session is saved in a file and the website check for a special data in the file to determine admin, we use a vulnerable `name` parameter to inject that data in the file and get the password.

+## Natas22

+We exploit the co-located websites by using one of the experimental page's functionality to add an unintended variable.

+## Natas23

+We send an empty parameter and read the password from the response before we get redirected.

+## Natas24

+We trick a password check form to get the password.

+## Natas25

+We exploit the insecure `strcmp` function in php to bypass a check.

+## Natas26

+We exploit a Local File Inclusion with Log Poisoning.

+## Natas27

+We exploit an insecure deserialization of a cookie to write a php file and read the password.

+## Natas28

+We exploit a length limit vulnerability in mysql.

+## Natas29

+## Natas30

+## Natas31

+## Natas32

+## Natas33

+## Natas34